How to Create an Emergency Evacuation Plan That Saves Lives [+ Template]

 6. Create a communication plan

 A critical piece of your evacuation plan is communication.
 If you don’t communicate that there is an emergency, nobody will know to evacuate.
 You need to be able to get the word out to team members, customers, clients, or anyone who might be impacted on site.
-Take time to write out an emergency communication plan that covers the entire evacuation process, from the moment the emergency starts all the way through to operations returning to normal.
+Take time to write out an emergency communication plan covering the entire evacuation process, from the moment the emergency starts to operations returning to normal.
 That end-to-end plan might look like this:

-- Send out contingency plan information if situation changes
+- Send out contingency plan information if the situation changes

-- Send out wellness survey to check if everyone is safe
+- Send out a wellness survey to check if everyone is safe

-- Alert first responders of anyone still at risk
+- Alert first responders/emergency personnel of anyone still at risk

 - Communicate with company leaders about event status

-- Communicate with family members or emergency contacts of impacted group if necessary
+- Communicate with family members or emergency contacts of the impacted group if necessary

 - Give the all-clear to return to the building

 One way to streamline your communications plan is to use communication templates.
 Pre-building your emergency communications means you don’t have to spend precious seconds typing out long messages.
-You can simply copy and paste the generalized message and add in the pertinent details of the specific event.
-Here’s one example of a template you might use in case of a fire emergency.
+You can simply copy and paste the generalized message and add in pertinent details of the specific event.
+Here are a few examples of notification templates you might use for different emergency evacuations.

 7. Add your contingency plans